Large genus bounds for the distribution of triangulated surfaces in moduli space: Geometry of Teichm u ller space

 \subsection{Extremal length and Teichm\"{u}ller metric}

 The Teichm\"{u}ller metric has a description in terms of extremal length, as we shall explain now.
 Let $X$ be a Riemann surface of genus $g$.
-Let $\gamma$ be simple closed curve (resp. the free homotopy class of a simple closed curve) on $X$.
-Given any Riemannian metric $\rho$ on $X$, we define $\length_\rho(\gamma)$ to be the infimum of lengths in the $\rho$-metric over all curves freely homotopic to (resp. representing) $\gamma$.
+Let $\gamma$ a free homotopy class of a simple closed curve on $X$.

+\begin{definition} Given a Riemannian metric $\rho$ on $X$, the quantity is defined to be the infimum of lengths in the $\rho$-metric over all curves representing $\gamma$. \end{definition}

-The extremal length of $\gamma$ on $X$ is defined to be where the supremum is taken over all conformal metrics $\rho$ on $X$.
-The next theorem describes when the supremum is achieved.
+\begin{definition} The extremal length of $\gamma$ on $X$ is defined to be where the supremum is taken over all conformal metrics $\rho$ on $X$. \end{definition}